ziqiangcui/CaDiRec/README.md

 ## Introduction
-This is the Pytorch implementation for our CIKM'24 paper: **Context Matters: Enhancing Sequential Recommendation with Context-aware Diffusion-based Contrastive Learning**.
+This is the code for our CIKM'24 paper:

+**Context Matters: Enhancing Sequential Recommendation with Context-aware Diffusion-based Contrastive Learning**.

 The code is implemented based on DDPM (https://github.com/lucidrains/denoising-diffusion-pytorch) and DiffuSeq (https://github.com/Shark-NLP/DiffuSeq).
 Thanks for their work!

 ## Environment Dependencies
 - Python 3.8
 - PyTorch 2.0.0

 You can refer to `requirements.txt` for the experimental environment we set to use.

 ## Run CoLaKG